DARLA-02

 Engineering Process

-The DORRE mission is being developed as a part of the University Nanosatellite Program, UNP NS-11, along with missions from other schools like Auburn University, Purdue University, and the University of Maryland.
-The NS-11 program is currently in Phase A, after which the participating missions are reviewed and selected to be launched into space.
-As of Spring 2023, the SSRL team is finalizing hardware procurement and moving on to component testing as they prepare for an upcoming Critical Design Review.
+The DARLA-02 mission was initially developed as a part of the University Nanosatellite Program, UNP NS-11 Phase A, along with missions from other schools like Auburn University, Purdue University, and the University of Maryland.
+After concluding Phase A, the mission was accepted into NASA’s CubeSat Launch Initiative.

 Payload

-The payload on each of the DORRE CubeSats is fairly simple.
+The payload on each of the DARLA-02 CubeSats is fairly simple.
 Each requires a computer that can run the ARES software, in this case, a Raspberry Pi, and sensors to collect event data.
-The payload sensors flown on the satellites include four Software Defined Radios (SDR) and three cameras (two visual and one thermal).
+The payload sensors flown on the satellites include four Software Defined Radios (SDR) and two cameras.
 These components are required to gather meaningful data to share with the network.

 Flight Hardware